Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 turn on the computer's TPM Function, and setup BitLocker drive encryption.
 Shutdown the PC fully when you are not physically present at the keyboard.

+What reason in particular do you have to be concerned with 'Hacking over the wireless' again?

+How about you Disable all Wireless NICs, then open Services.msc and set all Wireless-related services to Disabled, then reboot.

 First ask yourself, what are you guarding against?
-(Score:3)
+(Score:4)

 First ask yourself, what are you guarding against?